andresebr/kumodd/README.md

 ## Caveats

+Kumodd looks for multiple revisions of a file, but does not download all of them.

+Google drive allows a folder to contain multiple files with the same name, whereas unix does not. kumodd downloads only one as it stands.

 Using an HTTP proxy on Windows does not work due to unresolved issues with httplib2.

 [Google rate limits API calls](https://console.cloud.google.com/apis/api/drive.googleapis.com/quotas).